Combinatorial Hopf algebras and Towers of Algebras - Dimension, Quantization, and Functoriality: Introduction

-The notion of a pair $(\Gamma,\Gamma')$ dual graded graphs is likely to be the least familiar.
-They were introduced by Fomin \cite{F} (see also \cite{S}) to encode the enumerative properties of the Robinson-Schensted correspondence and its generalizations.
-The first arrow in (\ref{eq:comp}) is obtained by using induction and restriction on the Grothendieck groups.
-The second arrow is obtained by using (some of the) structure constants of a combinatorial Hopf algebra as edge multiplicities for a graph.
-We review these constructions in Sections \ref{sec:BL} and \ref{sec:HNLS}.
-The notion of combinatorial Hopf algebra used here is related to, but slightly different from the one in \cite{ABS}.
+The notion of a pair $(\Gamma,\Gamma')$ of {\it dual graded graphs} (see Section \ref{sec:HNLS}) was introduced by Fomin \cite{F} (see also \cite{S}) to encode the enumerative properties of the Robinson-Schensted correspondence and its generalizations.
+These are pairs of graded graphs equipped with linear operators $D, U$ satisfying the relation $DU - UD = rI$, where $r$ is a nonnegative integer, and $I$ is the identity.
+The second arrow of (\ref{eq:comp}) is obtained by using (some of the) structure constants of a combinatorial Hopf algebra as edge multiplicities for a graph.
+This construction depends on some choices, but for combinatorial Hopf algebras arising from towers of algebras there is an extremely natural choice (see (\ref{eq:ab})).